 Alter your number of sets

-Several years ago when I hit a plateau on my shoulder press I tried everything I could think of to get past it, it seemed as if I’d never get past the 55lb mark on those dumbbells.
+Several years ago, when I hit a plateau on my shoulder press, I tried everything I could think of to get past it, it seemed as if I’d never get past the 55lb mark on those dumbbells.

-- Your favourite fitness model’s diet will not get you the same results it got them – a diet is like a finely tailored suit… what works and looks best for me may be acceptable for you to use however it certainly isn’t ideal… you need to have your own suit tailored if you want to get the maximum bang for your buck and create the optimal supply for your body to grow and progress.
+- Your favorite fitness model’s diet will not get you the same results it got them – a diet is like a finely tailored suit… what works and looks best for me may be acceptable for you to use however it certainly isn’t ideal… you need to have your own suit tailored if you want to get the maximum bang for your buck and create the optimal supply for your body to grow and progress.

-- Calculating your TDEE (total daily energy expenditure) and tailoring your caloric intake is a simple process, if you’re unfamiliar with these be sure to give it a go with my guide here.
+- Calculating your TDEE (total daily energy expenditure) and tailoring your caloric intake is a simple process; if you’re unfamiliar with these, be sure to give it a go with my guide here.